mcdonaldcm7/alx-low_level_programming/0x12-singly_linked_lists/README.md

 	add_node_end: Adds a new node at the end of a list_t and returns the address of the new element, or NULL if it failed.

 	free_list: Frees a list_t list

+	100-first.c: Prints a text before the main function